P90X2 NUTRITION GUIDE MADE EASY

 - We made it easier to adjust your daily portions.
 Each Level/Phase has the total daily calories added up and then provides you with a spot to enter your Snacks.
 This was something that people really struggled with and we hope we’ve made it easier.

-Note that we’ve removed most of the soy items, simply because we believe it is evil [a bit of an overstatement, but really, ick].
+Note that we’ve removed most of the soy items, simply because we don’t care to eat them.
 If you disagree, just consult the Nutrition Guide and add them back in.

 We’ve also replaced canola oil with coconut oil because we just believe it to be a healthier option.